Glossary

 All write-in ballots must be received by 6 PM (Eastern Time) on election day.

 A building or other facility selected by a Returning Officer to be a location where voting takes place.
+All voting locations must be accessible.

 A Writ is the formal, legal document that starts a provincial election in Ontario.
 The Lieutenant Governor and the Chief Electoral Officer both sign two copies of a Writ for each electoral district.
 One copy is sent to the Returning Officer in each electoral district, giving them the authority to hold an election.
 The other copy is filed with the Official Documents of the Ministry of Government and Consumer Services.
 At the end of the election, the Returning Officer returns the writ to Elections Ontario.